Shishir1607/nn-power-management/README.md

 **Institution:** BMS College of Engineering, Bangalore
 **Department:** Electronics and Communication Engineering
-**Project Type:** VLSI Systems — Project Work 1

 ---

 ## Overview

 A lightweight MLP (Multi-Layer Perceptron) classifier that predicts the optimal CPU power mode in real time based on hardware telemetry.
-The model is trained on real sensor data collected from an ASUS Vivobook (AMD Ryzen 7 5825U) using HWiNFO64, and implemented as a synthesizable RTL FSM in Verilog, verified through behavioral simulation in Vivado 2025.2.
+The model is trained on real sensor data collected from an ASUS Vivobook (AMD Ryzen 7 5825U) using HWiNFO64, and implemented as a synthesizable RTL FSM in Verilog, verified through behavioral simulation in Vivado 2025.2, synthesized on Artix-7 FPGA, and implemented as a full custom ASIC in Cadence Innovus using 32nm SAED technology.

 The system approximates **DVFS (Dynamic Voltage and Frequency Scaling)** behaviour — predicting which power mode the CPU should operate in based on current workload and thermal state.
 The actual voltage and frequency scaling is handled by the hardware after receiving the mode decision.